pantor/ruckig/README.md

-Interface interface; // The default position interface controls the full kinematic state Synchronization synchronization; // Synchronization behavior of multiple DoFs std::array<bool, DOFs> enabled; // Initialized to true std::optional<double> minimum_duration;
+Interface interface; // The default position interface controls the full kinematic state Synchronization synchronization; // Synchronization behavior of multiple DoFs DurationDiscretization duration_discretization; // Whether the duration should be a discrete multiple of the control cycle std::array<bool, DOFs> enabled; // Initialized to true std::optional<double> minimum_duration;
 ```